tomas/needle/README.md

 Options
 ------

+ - compressed: Whether to ask for a deflated or gzipped response or not.
+Defaults to false.
  - timeout: Returns error if response takes more than X. Defaults to 10000 (10 secs).
  - multipart: Enables multipart/form-data encoding.
 Defaults to false.
  - username: For http auth.